 To present content from your computer check that:

 - the green HDMI cable from the touchscreen is plugged into your computer or HDMI device and is actively streaming over that connection.

 - the touch screen is connected to an external power source using the wall adapter provided.

 - the touch screen is connected using qualified USB 3.0 devices.

 To present content to the room you need to:

 This could mean that a non-qualified hub is connected to the speakermic and touchscreen.
 You must use a USB 3.0 connection cable and an approved USB hub.
-For more information, see Qualified peripherals for Hangouts Meet hardware kit.
+For more information, see Qualified peripherals for Google Meet hardware kit.

 Make sure the first speakermic is connected to a power outlet using the wall adapter provided and is connected to the Chromebox using the micro-USB connector.
-For more information, see the Hangouts Meet speakermic Quick Start Guide.
+For more information, see the Google Meet speakermic Quick Start Guide.

 When the Huddly® Go camera is set at full-room view, distortion appears on the image corners.
 To correct this, when autozoom is turned off, the camera falls back to a zoomed-in view.

 After you join a meeting, you can turn off this view: